Noerman/myshell-assistant/md-tool/readme.md

 You can change the url at the top of update-docs.py to try other pages.
 It will create a new directory based on the url for you inside of ./docs.

-If you would like to see it in usage for yourself, please execute the following:
+If you would like to see it in usage for yourself:

 From the root directory of this repo (i.e. `../` from this readme) execute the following: